-The first pooling point (= converter station) of the first Indian 800 kV HVDC link will be located at Biswanath Chariali in the state of Assam in North Eastern region, while the second converter station will be located near Alipurduar in the state of West Bengal in Eastern region.
-The other end of the DC line will terminate at Agra where there will be two bipolar converters connected in parallel.
+One converter station will be located at Biswanath Chariali in the state of Assam in North Eastern region and a second near Alipurduar in the state of West Bengal in Eastern region.
+At the other end of the DC line which will terminate at Agra, there will be two bipolar converters connected in parallel.
 (See diagram below.)
 The 800 kV equipment yard at Agra will, for the first time, be placed indoors.

-This is the second multi-terminal HVDC link that ABB will build.
+This is the second multi-terminal HVDC link build by ABB.
 Already in 1990-1992 a large scale three terminal transmission link was constructed in North America, the Québec - New England HVDC Transmission

-- the first of its kind in the world, transmitting 2 000 MW.
+- the first of its kind in the world.